Michigan Retail Fraud FAQs

 Can I get my retail fraud charges dismissed if I took the items by accident?

 It probably does not come as a surprise that most people charged with retail fraud claim that their actions were accidental or thoughtless.
-Because a prosecutor cannot know what was on a person’s mind, it can be difficult to prove that intentionally they took or moved an item from a store.
+Because a prosecutor cannot know what was on a person’s mind, it can be challenging to prove that intentionally they took or moved an item from a store.
 Intent can be established by looking at how a person acted, what they did, and what, if anything, was said.
-An experienced retail fraud defense lawyer gets charges dismissed by persuading the prosecutor to see an alternative interpretation of the situation.
+An experienced retail fraud defense lawyer gets charges dismissed by persuading the prosecutor to interpret the situation differently.
 A reputable, respected lawyer has the best odds of effectively arguing for charges to be thrown out of court.

 Are most people who commit retail fraud dishonest or bad people?